-from training.npr.org: http://training.npr.org/audio/aerobics-for-your-voice-3-tips-for-sounding-better-on-air/
+from training.npr.org: https://training.npr.org/2021/07/30/radio-writing-to-digital-writing/

 Writing & Voice

 Plenty of broadcast reporters and editors think of digital stories as an afterthought.

 Tired of using “fearless leader,” “stony silence” or other hackneyed duos?
 You should be.
 Break the habit.

 Certain pairings are better than others.
 We present some compatible couples.

 If you’re wedded to the inverted pyramid (or just don’t know any better), don’t get to the point — end on a flat note.
 Metaphorically.

 In times of crisis, journalists have the responsibility — even more so than usual — to seek out people who are often passed over by the media, even as stay-at-home orders make it harder to reach them.

 “Chinese virus.”
 “Hindu mobs.”
 Using geography, ethnicity and religion as modifiers is questionable at best and dangerous at worst.